-Fatal Injuries - Total Total agricultural and nonagricultural work-related fatalities by county of occurrence
+Fatal Injuries - Total Calendar year 2001 total agricultural and non-agricultural work-related fatalities by county of occurrence.

-Nonfatal Injuries - Workers' Compensation Claims - Total Total agricultural and nonagricultural work-related injuries not resulting in death, by county of occurrence; based on First Reports of Injury to Kentucky Department of Workers' Claims.
+Non-fatal Injuries - Workers' Compensation Claims - Total Calendar year 2001 total agricultural and non-agricultural work-related injuries not resulting in death, by county of occurrence; based on First Reports of Injury to Kentucky Department of Workers' Claims.
+(Grand total includes out-of-state count as applicable to Kentucky.)

-- Agricultural Number of work-related injuries in agricultural occupations by county of occurrence.
-This includes establishments primarily engaged in agricultural production, forestry, commercial fishing, hunting and trapping, and related services.

-- Nonagricultural Number of work-related injuries in nonagricultural occupations by county of occurrence.
-This includes manufacturing and nonmanufacturing occupations.
+- Agricultural Number of calendar year 2001 work-related injuries in agricultural occupations by county of occurrence.
+This includes establishments primarily engaged in agricultural production, forestry, commercial fishing, hunting and trapping, and related services. - Non-agricultural Number of calendar year 2001 work-related injuries in non-agricultural occupations by county of occurrence.
+This includes manufacturing and non-manufacturing occupations.
 Manufacturing includes establishments engaged in the mechanical or chemical transformation of materials and substances into new products.
 These establishments are usually described as plants, factories, or mills and characteristically use power driven machines and materials handling equipment.
 Establishments engaged in assembling component parts of manufactured products are also considered manufacturing if the new product is neither a structure nor a fixed improvement.
 Also included is the blending of materials, such as lubricating oils, plastics, resins, or liquors.
-Nonmanufacturing includes establishments engaged in mining; construction; transportation, communications, electric, gas, and sanitary services; wholesale trade; retail trade; finance, insurance, and real estate; services; public administration; and nonclassifiable establishments.
+Non-manufacturing includes establishments engaged in mining; construction; transportation, communications, electric, gas, and sanitary services; wholesale trade; retail trade; finance, insurance, and real estate; services; public administration; and non-classifiable establishments.